Sujal196/UPI-Transaction-Dashboard/README.md

 ### Total Transactions – **20K**

 Represents the total number of UPI transactions processed within the dataset.
-This metric reflects the **overall transaction volume** handled by the payment ecosystem.
+This metric reflects the overall transaction volume handled by the payment ecosystem.

 ### Total Transaction Amount – **19.87M**

 Indicates the total financial value transferred across all UPI transactions.
-This KPI measures **transaction throughput and payment system utilization**.
+This KPI measures transaction throughput and payment system utilization.

 ### Success Rate – **80%**

 Shows the percentage of successfully completed transactions.
-A higher success rate indicates **efficient transaction processing and system reliability**.
+A higher success rate indicates efficient transaction processing and system reliability.

 ### Failure Rate – **20%**

 Represents the percentage of transactions that failed due to reasons such as network issues, insufficient balance or system errors.
-Monitoring this metric helps identify **payment infrastructure bottlenecks**.
+Monitoring this metric helps identify payment infrastructure bottlenecks.

 # Dashboard Snapshot